 And of course this pedal is true bypass if you’re one of the tone-obsessed.
 I also like how the ST-200 is completely cut out of your signal and from power when disengaged.
 No LEDs are lit when it’s off.
 This also means no drained batteries if you leave a cable plugged in.

 The ultimate test came for me when I checked my guitar’s intonation.
 I have always set up all my guitars myself.
-And even though I always thought I knew what I was doing, I now feel a bit silly to have relied on the +/- 1 cent, at best, accuracy of other pedal tuners.
+And even though I always thought I knew what I was doing, I now feel a bit silly to have relied on the +/- 1 cent accuracy of the Boss TU-2 at one point.

 The ST-200 will reveal the inferiority of less accurate tuners once you conduct your own intonation test.
 Simply set your intonation with one such pedal, then plug into a Turbo Tuner and compare on open note to its octave at the 12th fret.
 The extreme accuracy for setting up your guitars makes the ST-200 an essential pedal if you’re serious about the intonation and playability of your instruments.

 But that’s not all.
 The Turbo Tuner has 6 preset banks on front, easily selectable and programmable with two buttons on the top surface of the pedal.
 The Chromatic preset always allows for chromatic tuning while any of the other 5 banks may be configured for open and temperament tuning for instruments with up to 9 strings.
 I was amazed by the deep, yet simple customization of the Turbo Tuner once I delved in and started making presets.